priyaananthasankar/cloud-shell-aks-debugging-companion/README.md

 ### Step 0: Install Flox in Cloud Shell

-First, launch Azure Cloud Shell and.install Flox using the installation script:
+First, launch Azure Cloud Shell and install Flox using the installation script:

 1. Create the installation script:
 ```bash